cmincarelli/modman-easy-path-hints/README.md

 Notes
 =====

 1. Disable the Cache before Installation or Refresh the Cache after Installation.
-Disable the Compilation (System > Tools > Compilation)
-2.
+2. Enable Symlinks (System > Configuration > Developer > Template Settings)
-2. If you get 'Access Denied' or '404' error in System > Configuration, then try to logout & re-login.
+3. If you get 'Access Denied' or '404' error in System > Configuration, then try to logout & re-login.
-3. Visit official site for more info: http://www.magepsycho.com/easy-template-path-hints.html
+4. Visit official site for more info: http://www.magepsycho.com/easy-template-path-hints.html

 Modman
 ======